cysouw/graphicalgrammar/text/english.md

 James Brown (dates unknown, approximately 1790-1855) was a very productive and rather eccentric author of grammatical textbooks for the English language.
 Almost nothing is known about his life, except what can be gleaned from his publications.
 West [-@west2000: 91-109] interprets the places of publication of Brown's books as a sign of his whereabouts, which indicates that he was in Boston 1815, in Albany/Troy in 1819/1820, in Washington in 1826 and finally settled in Philadelphia in about 1831.
 In 1839 he announces his own private institute called "Brown's English Syntax Institution", located in 90 South Eighth Street, Philadelphia [e.g. the flyer attached to @brown1840].
 His first known publication is from 1815 and his last available new publications are from 1854, so he was probably born around 1790 and died around 1855.

 The writings of Brown are tiring to read and are full of dismissive rants about other grammars of English, specifically arguing agains Murray's grammar.
 West [-@west2000: 92] interprets Brown's aggressive stance as a revolutionary drive, being a citizen of the recently founded United States: "from the onset Brown displayed a revolutionary zeal and a determination to throw off the grammatical shackles of British tyranny" [@west2000: 92].
 Whether revolution indeed describes Brown's state of mind, or whether he simply had an unconventional or even bizarre personality, is difficult to decide without further in-depth biographical research.
 However, it seems telling that in the first two decades of his writing Brown repeatedly stressed that he was writing an "American" grammar of the English language.
+Brown's work was not completely ignored in his time.
+It had at least direct influence on the work of Peirce ([@sec:peirce1839]), Barrett ([@sec:barrett1842]) and Hall ([@sec:hall1898]).

 The speed and volume of Brown's writing is impressive.
 Görlach [-@gorlach1998: 64-69] list 25 different publications between 1815 and 1854, noting that the "titles resemble each other so much that it is difficult to tell which are separate works and which new editions.
 It would be worth studying Brown in case he is more than a productive eccentric" [@gorlach1998: 64].
 My impression is that Brown can indeed be characterised as a productive eccentric, and interesting enough to deserve further biographical investigation.
 Much of his writing is fluff, but atypical for his time, Brown considered syntactic arguments to be central for grammatical analysis [cf. @west2000: 93].
 Unfortunately, the example sentences that he analyses are all structurally rather trivial, and he clearly does not understand clausal subordination.
 So, although he focusses on syntax, he does so only for syntacically very simple sentences.